Japan: 'Minister of loneliness' tackles mental health crisis | DW | 23.04.2021

 In 2010, Japan reported 31,600 suicides, a figure that had been brought down to 20,169 in 2019.
 In 2020, the number bounced back for the first time in 11 years, reaching 20,919 deaths, according to Health Ministry data.

-Skorji says mental health care is not available under Japan's national health scheme and is in need of "better resources and support for those in need … on multiple levels."
+Skorji said mental health care is not available under Japan's national health scheme and is in need of "better resources and support for those in need … on multiple levels."

 "At least they are looking at the problem now, and that has to be a good first step," she said.